eformat/sno-llama/README.md

 watch oc get csv -A
 ```

-Make sure we have sno-lvm on the second attached disk only as spot conversion makes ami disk bigger so can get allocated to lvm unintentionally.
+Make sure we have sno-lvm on the second attached disk only using `deviceSelector` as spot conversion makes ami disk bigger so can get allocated to lvm unintentionally.

-Obtain disk-by-path for second disk `nvme2n1`
+Obtain disk-by-path for second disk `nvme1n1` (make sure not to select any instance volumes which do not survive stop/start e.g. nvme2n1 is not ebs in my setup)

 ```bash
 oc debug node/ip-10-0-83-218.us-east-2.compute.internal